 What is bankruptcy?

 The law considers a debt as either secured or unsecured.
 Secured debts are those that have collateral attached to them such as your house or car.
-For example, if you obtain a mortgage on your house, your house is collateral for your mortgage.
+For example, if you obtain a mortgage on your house, your house becomes collateral for your mortgage.
 If you do not pay back a loan, the lender may foreclose or repossess your property to recover the debt.
 Examples of unsecured debts include:

 - credit cards